Shaymaa-Ma/Shaymaa-Ma/README.md

 ## ☕ Fun Fact
-Did you know?
+Do you know?
 I turn coffee into code and ideas into reality.
 With just the right amount of caffeine, I can transform complex problems into elegant solutions—one cup at a time! ☕

 ## 🧰 Tech Stack & Frameworks
 <!-- Using badges for each language/framework -->